Denmark Copy link

 The context: Having launched a first AI strategy in 2018, the Swedish Government has now moved to establish an AI Commission (AIC) Swedish only to conduct a comprehensive analysis of prevailing ‘conditions’ in Sweden, i.e. whether existing educational and legislative structures are sufficient to meet the future needs for AI use and development.
 The most recent AI-specific strategy to come out of Sweden was launched by industry and civil society (AI Sweden) to guide policymakers’ thinking.

 The strategy: Recent Government intervention has focused on tightening foreign direct investment rules into Swedish companies, including in ‘emerging technologies and other strategic technologies’, and ‘dual use products’, such as AI, quantum computers and other technology that may have future or current significance for essential public services.
+At the end of 2024, the government was presented with the AI Commission's proposals to help strengthen the development and use of AI in Sweden.
+The 75 different proposals for measures included new inquiries, assignments to government agencies and expanded central government commitments in the form of financing.

 What this means for founders Copy link